 At the October 2, 2001 Agenda Conference, the Commission suspended the utility's requested final rates.
 The sixty-day statutory deadline for the Commission to address the utility's requested interim rates is November 9, 2001.
-This recommendation addresses Aloha's amended request for interim rates.
+This recommendation addresses Aloha's requested interim request.
 The Commission has jurisdiction pursuant to Section 367.082, Florida Statutes.